jola5/gtv/README.md

 # shows tag v2.0.0 with message "NEW"
 git show $(git describe)
 # create a new tag with an increased major version, message and suffix
-gtv new major --message=ALPHA --suffix=-alpha
+gtv new major --message=ALPHA --suffix=alpha
 # shows tag v3.0.0-alpha with message "ALPHA"
 git show $(git describe)
 # ERROR!!!
 Not a strictly increaing number